Comparison of analog and digital recording: Frequency response

 For digital systems, the upper limit of the frequency response is determined by the sampling frequency.
-The choice of sample sampling frequency in a digital system is based on the Nyquist–Shannon sampling theorem.
+The choice of sampling frequency in a digital system is based on the Nyquist–Shannon sampling theorem.
 This states that a sampled signal can be reproduced exactly as long as it is sampled at a frequency greater than twice the bandwidth of the signal, the Nyquist frequency.
 Therefore, a sampling frequency of 40 kHz is mathematically sufficient to capture all the information contained in a signal having frequency components less than or equal to 20 kHz.
 The sampling theorem also requires that frequency content above the Nyquist frequency be removed from the signal before sampling it.
-This is accomplished using anti-aliasing filters which require a transition band to sufficiently reduce aliasing.
+This is accomplished using anti-aliasing filters, which require a transition band to sufficiently reduce aliasing.
 The bandwidth provided by the 44,100 Hz sampling frequency used by the standard for audio CDs is sufficiently wide to cover the entire human hearing range, which roughly extends from 20 Hz to 20 kHz.
 Professional digital recorders may record higher frequencies, while some consumer and telecommunications systems record a more restricted frequency range.

 Some analog tape manufacturers specify frequency responses up to 20 kHz, but these measurements may have been made at lower signal levels.
 Compact Cassettes may have a response extending up to 15 kHz at full (0 dB) recording level.
 At lower levels (−10 dB), cassettes are typically limited to 20 kHz due to self-erasure of the tape media.

 The frequency response for a conventional LP player might be 20 Hz to 20 kHz, ±3 dB.
 The low-frequency response of vinyl records is restricted by rumble noise (described above), as well as the physical and electrical characteristics of the entire pickup arm and transducer assembly.
 The high-frequency response of vinyl depends on the cartridge.
 CD4 records contained frequencies up to 50 kHz.
 Frequencies of up to 122 kHz have been experimentally cut on LP records.